sugoiServal/toolsSandBox/CloudNative/Docker.md

 docker exec container_name command
 # Enter an interactive shell session on an already-running container:
 docker exec --interactive --tty container_name /bin/bash

+# run a docker container and a command in interactive mode (-it = --interactive + --tty), automatically remove the container when it exits (--rm)
+docker run -it --rm \
+    --network app-tier \
+    bitnami/kafka:latest \
+    kafka-topics.sh --list  --bootstrap-server kafka-server:9092

 # Execute the command inside `path/to/directory`
 docker exec --interactive -tty --workdir path/to/directory container_name command
 # Set an environment variable in a running Bash session: